 Construction Now Underway!

-Glendale Public Library Services Expands to Western Glendale
+Glendale Public Library Services Expand to Western Glendale

-Facility amenities include dedicated children’s and “teens only” patio areas, wi-fi capability, a dividable multi-purpose programming room, a study room, the expansion of the existing parking lot area to accommodate library visitors, the installation of enhanced outdoor area lighting and library monument signage near the entrance of Heroes Regional Park.
+Facility amenities include dedicated children’s and “teen-only” patio areas, Wi-Fi capability, a dividable multi-purpose programming room, a study room, the expansion of the existing parking lot area to accommodate library visitors, the installation of enhanced outdoor area lighting and library monument signage near the entrance of Heroes Regional Park.

 June 2018: Project Newsletter